WSGR logoWSGR logo

 Overview

-Our team includes experienced attorneys with expertise advising innovative companies on all aspects of payments law and regulatory matters critical to designing and bringing new payment solutions to market, as well as strategically mitigating risks around the corner.
+Our team has experience advising innovative companies on all aspects of payments law and regulatory matters critical to designing and bringing new payment solutions to market, as well as strategically mitigating risks around the corner.
 We have deep knowledge of the regulatory and operational aspects of a broad range of payment services and technologies, spanning traditional systems and cutting-edge payments products.
 Our transatlantic footprint enables us to offer efficient, integrated counsel on the range of legal and regulatory issues associated with expanding the geographic reach of various payment offerings.

 • Product development, specialized commercial arrangements, and risk management across a diverse spectrum of payments products and services